Wadaboa/wadaboa.github.io/README.md

 The build stage populates the `_site` folder, meaning that executing the command above is mandatory before pushing changes to the `release` branch.

-If insted you want to test changes locally, just run:
+If instead you want to test changes locally, just run:

 ```bash
 bundle exec jekyll serve